-- (1) This program is designed primarily for organizations that intend to address specific issues or problems identified in their operation.
-Participating organizations are expected to use the project for those specific purposes. - (2) This program is enriched with contents and facilitation schemes specially developed in collaboration with relevant prominent organizations in Japan These special features enable the project to meet specific requirements of applying organizations and effectively facilitate them toward solutions for the issues and problems. - (3) As this program is designed to facilitate organizations to come up with concrete solutions for their issues, participating organizations are expected to make due preparation before dispatching their participants to Japan by carrying out the activities of the Preliminary Phase described in section II-9. - (4) Participating organizations are also expected to make the best use of the results achieved by their participants in Japan by carrying out the activities of the Follow-up Phase described in section II-9.
+- (1) This training program is designed primarily for organizations that intend to address specific issues or problems related to air quality management, identified in their operation.
+Participating organizations are expected to utilize this opportunity for those specific purposes. - (2) This program is enriched with contents and facilitation schemes specially developed in collaboration with relevant prominent organizations in Japan.
+These special features enable the program to meet specific requirements of applying organizations and effectively facilitate them toward solutions for the issues and problems. - (3) As this program is designed to facilitate organizations to come up with concrete solutions for their issues, participating organizations are expected to make due preparation before dispatching their participants to Japan by carrying out the activities of the Preliminary Phase described in section II-9. - (4) Participating organizations are also expected to make the best use of the outputs produced by their participants in Japan by carrying out the activities of the Follow-up Phase described in section II-9.